 The DPoE System is required to act as an I-BEB as specified in [DPoE-MULPIv2.0] and [DPoE-MEFv2.0].
 The DPoE System MUST provide the capability to configure a single I-BEB address for the DPoE System.
-The DPoE System MAY provide the capability to configure an I-BEB address per line-card in the DPoE System.
-The DPoE System MUST provide the capability to configure the I-BEB from the CLI and in the configuration file.
+The DPoE System MAY provide the capability to configure the I-BEB from the CLI and in the configuration file.
+The DPoE System MAY provide the capability to configure the I-BEB from the CLI and in the configuration file.
 The DPoE System MAY provide the capability to configure the I-BEB with XML.